Desalination: our essential guide to desalination and the global water crisis

 - Forward Osmosis (FO)

 A low-temperature thermal process, MED obtains freshwater by recovering the vapour of boiling seawater in a sequence of vessels, known as the multiple ‘effects’.
 Vapour boiled off in one vessel can then be used to heat the next one, as the boiling point of water decreases at the same time as the pressure decreases.
 As a result, according to Sidem, only the first vessel requires an external source of heat.
 In short: from the first to the last vessel, both pressure and temperature decrease from hot to cold.
+The MED process requires heat input and electric power of 0.9 to 1.5 kWhr/m3.

 Electrodialysis (ED) and Electrodialysis Reversal (EDR) processes are driven by direct current (DC) in which ions flow through ion-selective membranes to electrodes of opposite charge, according to AMTA.
 This is the opposite compared to water in pressure-driven processes as outlined above.
 In EDR systems, the polarity of the electrodes is reversed periodically.
 Ion-transfer (perm-selective) anion and cation membranes separate the ions in the feed water.
 These systems are used primarily in waters with low total dissolved solids (TDS).